particle1331/eskwelabs-agency/README.md

 # ml-exercises

-Exercises I wrote in introduction to machine learning for Cohort III Fellows.
+Exercises I wrote in introductory machine learning for Cohort III Fellows.

 Contact me at `particle1331[at]gmail.com` (!)